GuruDev920/LuckyTrip-Assessment/README.md

 At first picker screen, you can search destinations by search keyword for country or city.
 After search, you can sort the result by country names or city names.

+You can see the video if it has by clicking play button at the center of thumbnail.

 Once selected over 3 items in result, you can save them and will go to selected screen.
 When the app reopen after saved, it is showing previous selected destinations.